project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/14-renske-lynde-how-to-invest-in-the-food-system-of-the-future.md

 ---
-title: 14 Renske Lynde, how to invest in the food system of the future?
+title: 14 Renske Lynde How To Invest In The Food System Of The Future
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-06-22)